nirogiovanni/fbar_design_tool/README.md

 #### a.
 Decision Maker
 The design of a resonator starts by specifying the input parameters, the resonant-frequency and the forming materials.

-If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having differnet piezoelectric thicknesses
+If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having different piezoelectric thicknesses

 Once all the input parameters have been inserted the design starts pressing the corresponding button.

 At the end of the decision-maker operations a specific solution can be chosen from the corresponding menu.

 #### b.
 Random perturbator
-The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the default maximum error is of the 5% on the thickness of the piezoelectric and the top-electrode layers_).
+The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the recommended maximum errors are of the 5% of the thickness of the piezoelectric and the top-electrode layers_).

 As a first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
 Then press on the corresponding button to start Montecarlo study.